hipe/tmx/lib/skylab/headless/doc/issues/040-the-CLI-box-DSL-narrative.md

 :#storypoint-80

 #hook-ins to facilities to customize them. in render order then call order.

+:#storypoint-50

+these two are "hard aliases" and not "soft" ones so if you need to customize how the o.p is created you have to override them individually. this is for a box creating its child leaf o.p

 :#storypoint-98 the worst thing ever. (permanntly tracked in file with #jump-2)